 - Prepare choux pastry.
 Pipe onto a baking mat and bake the pastries.
 Prick with a toothpick to let the air escape either as it’s cooking or as soon as it comes out of the oven.

 - Let the pastry fully cool.
 Prepare pastry cream.
-You can choose any type of pastry cream – salted caramel pastry cream, vanilla pastry cream, coffee pastry cream, etc.
+You can choose any type of pastry cream – salted caramel pastry cream, raspberry mousse, vanilla pastry cream, coffee pastry cream, etc.

 - Pipe chilled pastry cream on top of the choux pastry or inside of it.
 You can also cut the choux pastry in half and then pipe the pastry cream so it sits in the middle.